 Howe wrote her Hymn in 1861, Lincoln’s Second Inaugural was delivered in 1865.
 Lincoln is known to have heard the Battle Hymn and reported to have wept when he did.
-Lincoln was well versed in Scripture and references it liberally in his writings and speeches; nevertheless, he may also have had Howe’s Hymn in mind when he wrote his Address.
-In any case, both remain prominent in American historical memory, continuing to resonate and inspire today in our Protestantism-derived culture.
+He was well versed in Scripture and references it liberally in his writings and speeches; nevertheless, he may also have had Howe’s Hymn in mind when he wrote his Address.
+In any case, both remain prominent in American historical memory.
 John Steinbeck uses her Book of Revelation-derived phrase The Grapes of Wrath as the title of his great novel about the suffering of Dust Bowl refugees fleeing to California.
-The great Leonard Cohen references her Hymn in ‘Steer Your Way’ from You Want It Darker, his final album released shortly before his death last fall.
-Howe’s lyric ‘As he died to make men holy, let us die to make men free’ becomes ‘As he died to make men holy, let us die to make things cheap,’ in his stinging rebuke of hyper-materialist societies’ destructive exploitation of the earth to satisfy short-sighted greed and short-term comfort.
+The great Leonard Cohen references her Hymn in ‘Steer Your Way’ from You Want It Darker, his final album released shortly before his death.
+Howe’s lyric ‘As he died to make men holy, let us die to make men free’ became ‘As he died to make men holy, let us die to make things cheap’ in his stinging rebuke of hyper-materialism’s destructive exploitation of the earth to satisfy short-term comfort and short-sighted greed.

 Read more about this great abolitionist, feminist, and author:

 Julia Ward Howe, 1819–1910: Biography ~ Poetry Foundation